bdwalker238/tecnotes/content/posts/postgres_0882025_post1.md

 Using pgbackrest with Azure Storage Account
 -------------------------------------------

-This article shows you how to setup pgbackrest to use azure storage account.
+This article shows you how to setup pgbackrest to use a azure storage account.

 Steps
 -----

 1)

-First you need to setup a Azure Storage Account, either using Terraform, ARM Template Azure Cli, or via Azure
+First you need to setup a Azure Storage Account, either using Terraform, ARM Template Azure Cli, or via Azure Portal.

-Mandatory Values
+Mandatory settings for the Azure Storage Account.

 Resouce Group - Name of your resource group.
 {{< line_break >}}